Simple Rules, Complex Consequences

 A couple of weeks ago, one of my Clean Language buddies, Adrian Goodall, sent me a link to the above You Tube video, “Doodling in Math: Spirals, Fibonacci, and Being a Plant”.
 He sent it to me because he knew that, many moons ago, I was a maths teacher, and I still have a love of maths.
 And he was right to send it because I was riveted to the spot as I watched this incredible display of mathematical thinking that highlights the fabulous patterns in cones and flowers and artichokes.
-Part 2 is now available, and I can’t wait for part 3.
-As someone on You Tube has commented, whoever would have thought there could be such a thing as a mathematical cliff-hanger?!
+Part 2 and Part 3 are also available.

 Mathematics has been called the science of patterns (Keith Devlin), and I think one of the reasons I was drawn to Clean Language and Symbolic Modelling is that it is all about helping someone to become aware of their patterns – the useful and the not-so-useful ones.
 Being able to spot patterns in a client’s metaphor landscape is a key skill.

 “Patterns cannot be measured or weighed; they must be mapped.
 To understand a pattern, we must first map a configuration of relationships.”